Strategic Dynamic Pricing with Network Effects: Preliminary Characterizations

 \section{Preliminary Characterizations}

-Each individual buyer faces a strategic stopping problem, choosing the round (if any) along a sequence of prices at which to accept the offered price and exit the game, taking as given the behavior of other buyers.
-We next use a well-known single-crossing argument to characterize the buyers behavior.
-In particular, we show that in the equilibrium, buyer $i$ who accepts the price in a given round $t$ has a valuation which exceeds a threshold $v^{(i)}_t (H^t)$, where this threshold depends on the history of the game at time $t$ and satisfies $v^{(i)}_{t-1} (H^{t-1}) \le v^{(i)}_{t}(H^{t})$.
-In the rest of the paper for the sake of readability we refer to $v^{(i)}_t (H^t)$ as $v^{(i)}_t$. \begin{proposition} \begin{itemize} \item [(a)] The seller's price sequence in any equilibrium is essentially non-decreasing.
-I.e., any price sequence has a corresponding non-decreasing price sequence in which the equilibrium path (the behavior of buyers) remains the same. \item [(b)] Given a price sequence, the behavior of buyer $i \in [n]$ in any equilibrium is a thresholding decision.
-Suppose round $t$ has been reached without buyer $i$ accepting a price.
-The posterior belief of buyer $i$'s valuation is drawn from a distribution with support $[0, v^{(i)}_{t+1}]$ whose CDF is $F(v)/ F(v^{(i)}_{t+1})$, for some $v^{(i)}_{t+1} \in [0, 1]$. \end{itemize} \end{proposition} \begin{proof} The proof is presented in Appendix \ref{App:Proof:Pro:SingleCrrossing}. \end{proof} Proposition \ref{Pro:SingleCrrossing} is a crucial observation on which much of the rest of our analysis builds.
+In this section, we show the optimal price sequence is non-decreasing and characterize the purchase decision of customers in equilibrium.
+Each buyer faces an optimal stopping problem, choosing the round (if any) along a sequence of prices at which to accept the offered price and exit the game given the strategy of other buyers.
+We next show that the optimal price sequence is non-decreasing and buyer $i$ chooses to purchase the item only if her valuation exceeds a time and history dependent threshold denoted by $v^{(i)}_t (H^t)$ that satisfies $v^{(i)}_{t}(H^{t}) \ge v^{(i)}_{t-1} (H^{t-1})$ for all $H^{t-1}$.
+In the rest of the paper, we use $v^{(i)}_t (H^t)$ and $v^{(i)}_t$ interchangeably and refer to them as \emph{critical thresholds}. \begin{proposition} \begin{itemize} \item [(a)] The seller's optimal price sequence is non-decreasing, i.e., any optimal price sequence has a corresponding non-decreasing price sequence in which the equilibrium path (the purchase decision of buyers) remains the same. \item [(b)] Given a non-decreasing price sequence, the purchase decision of buyer $i \in [n]$ in any equilibrium is a thresholding decision, i.e., for each $i$ there exists a sequence $\{v^{(i)}_t\}_{t=T}^{1}$, such that $v_t^{(i)} \ge v_{t-1}^{(i)}$ for $2 \le t\le T $ and buyer $i$ purchases at round $t$ if and only if $v^{(i)} \ge v^{(i)}_t$. \end{itemize} \end{proposition} Proposition \ref{Pro:SingleCrrossing} is a crucial observation on which much of the rest of our analysis builds.
 Technically, it is simple and relates to previous results in dynamic settings with preferences satisfying single crossing.
 Its implications in our model are far-reaching, however.
-Without network externalities, dynamic price paths that are increasing (non-decreasing) would be impossible to sustain because high-valuation buyers will tend to be the first ones to purchase (e.g., in the presence of discounting), and if lower-valuation buyers prefer not to purchase early on, they would also prefer not to purchase later on with higher (or equal) prices.
-This phenomenon is transformed in the presence of network externalities.
-Now because the increase in the number of users over time raises the network externality term (regardless of the exact form of network interactions), lower-valuation buyers might be happy to buy later and at higher prices.
-In fact, it can never be optimal for the seller to have a strictly decreasing price sequence, because this would induce all buyers to delay, while an increasing price sequence would induce high-valuation buyers to purchase early, while lower-valuation ones wait and purchase once the network externality is higher.
+Without network effects, increasing (non-decreasing) price sequence would be impossible to sustain.
+Because with increasing prices, high-valuation buyers will tend to be the first ones to purchase, and if lower-valuation buyers prefer not to purchase early on (with low prices), they would also prefer not to purchase later on with higher prices (as there is no benefit from network effects).
+This phenomenon is transformed in the presence of network effects.
+Now because the increase in the number of users over time raises the network effect term (regardless of the exact form of network interactions), lower-valuation buyers might prefer to buy later and at higher prices.
+In fact, it is not optimal for the seller to have a strictly decreasing price sequence, because this would induce all buyers to delay, while an increasing price sequence would induce high-valuation buyers to purchase early, while lower-valuation ones wait and purchase once the network effect is higher.